ydlr/mix2nix/README.md

 ## Overview

-The purpose of mix2nix is simply to create a set of nix package definitions based on the contents of a mix.lock file.
-It is not an attempt at an all-encompassing solution to distributing Elixir applications with Nix.
-As such, the scope will always be limited to generating nix configurations based on information available in mix.lock.
+Mix2nix is a commandline utility to create a set of nix package definitions based on the contents of a mix.lock file.
+It makes it a little easier to manage Elixir dependencies with nix.

-The dream is for a dead-simple, completely accurate method of packaging Elixir (and other BEAM) packages for Nix without sacrificing reproducability.
-Mix2nix, though, is only meant to tackle one small piece of the puzzle.
+To understand where it fits in with other tools used to package Elixir libraries and releases for Nix, please read the [https://nixos.org/manual/nixpkgs/stable/#packaging-beam-applications](Packaging BEAM Applications) section of the Nixpkgs Manual.

 ## Usage